kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/init.md

 If the provider of your choice is missing, you can customize the list of supported providers by using the [clusterctl configuration](../configuration.md) file.

+Important!
+The Cluster API project supports the ecosystem growth by adding to the `clusterctl` pre-defined provider's list any open source providers who asks for it, but provider's maintainer are the ultimately responsible for their own project, the quality of it, and its support.

 </aside>

 #### Automatically installed providers